Skip to content

 ---

 Use existing tags where possible.
-Common tags are: about, culture, values, ways-of-working, agile, delivery, tools, devops, azure, ai, contributing.
+Common tags are: about, our-people, culture, values, behaviours, how-we-work, agile, delivery, testing, tools, devops, azure, ai, contributing, practices, engineering, product-delivery, qa, itsm.

 What makes a good pull request